pisagatos/youtube-playlist-sorter/README.md

 ## Using it

 - Create one or more playlists with some videos in your YouTube account
-- Click the Playlist Sorter icon in the Chrome extension toolbar area
+- Click the YouTube Tools icon in the Chrome extension toolbar area
 - Login with your YouTube credentials
 - You playlists will be displayed
 - Click a playlist